aectivist/ComPromCTF/README.md

+DESCRIPTION:
+ComPromCTF is a tool used for sorting CTF challenges and categories within a user's system.

+HOW TO RUN THE TOOL:
-install the shell tool
+1. install the shell tool
-install requirements.txt sed 's/#.*//' requirements.txt | xargs sudo apt-get install -y sudo chmod +rwx ComProm.sh run the tool ./ComProm.sh
+2. install requirements.txt sed 's/#.*//' requirements.txt | xargs sudo apt-get install -y
+3. sudo chmod +rwx ComProm.sh
+4. run the tool ./ComProm.sh